sid-agrawal/CellulOS-Docs/docs/source/user/user_configuration_options.md

 - `GPIPDDeletionDepth`: The PD deletion depth for resource space cleanup, see [Resource Space Cleanup Policy Depth](target_configuration_cleanup_policy).
 - `GPIRSDeletionDepth`: The RS deletion depth for resource space cleanup, see [Resource Space Cleanup Policy Depth](target_configuration_cleanup_policy).
 - `GPIServerEnabled`: A boolean option controlling whether or not to run the [GPI server](target_glossary_gpi_server), see also [test types](target_system_test_types).
-- `GPIBenchmarkMultiple`: A boolean option controlling whether or not to run benchmark tests (test with the `GPIBM` prefix) multiple times in one boot.
-If enabled, each benchmark test will be run 500 times.
+- `GPIBenchmarkIterBits`: An option controlling how many times to rerun the same benchmark test in a single boot.
+The number of iterations will be `2^GPIBenchmarkIterBits`.
 This option will be handled by the [benchmarking script](target_benchmarking).
+- `GPINanobenchEnabled`: An boolean option to enable or disable nanobenchmark outputs in the GPI server.
+See [benchmarking](target_benchmarking) for more details.
 - `GPIExtractModel`: A boolean option controlling whether or not to extract the model state during tests.
 To use this option, tests should call `extract_model` from `test_shared.h`.
 All [system tests](target_system_tests), except for the benchmarks, will print a model state if this is enabled.
 - `GPIVmmImplementation`: String defining which VMM implementation to compile, only one of `sel4test-vmm` and `osm-vmm` may be compiled at a time.